-Focus Area - Quality of Life Goal Key Strategies Budgeted Programs, Services or Capital Projects which invests in Refurbish, maintain, develop, and/or expand public use places and spaces.
+Focus Area - Quality of Life Goal Key Strategies Budgeted Programs, Services or Capital Projects Provide citizens with a safe and secure community which invests in outstanding recreation, libraries, and open spaces maximizing the natural environ- Refurbish, maintain, develop, and/or expand public use places and spaces.
 Improvements to local parks including ADA accessibility updates, completion of an inclusive playground, tennis court reconstruction and camera installation. ment, which delivers transpor- tation choices, elevates culture, arts, education, and ensures solutions that are sustainable and environmentally responsible.
 Support and enhance programming and activities that encourage increased guardianship and crime reduction in our neighborhoods.
 Plan future development expansion for area located to the west of the Sheboygan River soon to be vacated by a local manufacturer.
 Continue focus on the use and expansion of neighborhood associations to strengthen and empower residents to improve the community.

-Focus Area - Infrastructure and Public Facilities Goal Key Strategies Budgeted Programs, Services or Capital Projects Improve the quality of life by effectively developing, maintaining and Provide quality infrastructure that conveys safe, efficient delivery of essential goods and services.
+Focus Area - Infrastructure and Public Facilities Goal Key Strategies Budgeted Programs, Services or Capital Projects Improve the quality of life by effectively developing, Provide quality infrastructure that conveys safe, efficient delivery of essential goods and services.
 Continue concentrated focus on improving city streets by expanding the number of resurfacing projects.
-Renovation of Pennsylvania Avenue bridge and purchasing Evergreen Park Area Two shelter and comfort station to establish ADA compatibility. improving the infrastructure, natural resources and community services.
+Renovation of Pennsylvania Avenue bridge and purchasing Evergreen Park Area Two shelter and comfort station to establish ADA compatibility. maintaining and improving the infrastructure, natural resources and community services.
 Preserve and maintain city buildings and/or facilities in a manner that provides a safe environment for the facilities' functions and occupants.
 Renovate existing City Hall.
 Continue repairs on Fire Station 1.
 Install ADA accessible walkways within local parks.
 Continue sanitary sewer maintenance and relining program.
 Development and installation of a new data center housed within the renovated City Hall location.
 Complete ADA audit.